 I am Keiko and I have two children.
 I was born and raised in Japan.
 I grew up in the Tokyo area, so my Japanese pronunciation is standard.

 I lived in Illinois USA for 3 years, Hague the Netherlands for 4 years and have lived in California USA since 2012.
-I like watching sports programmes such as tennis, golf, football, baseball, hockey, basketball etc...
+I like watching sports programs such as tennis, golf, football, baseball, hockey, basketball etc...

 Japanese is my first language and native country, so I am able to teach you about Japanese language and customs simultaneously.
 I will make your lessons both enjoyable and modify them for your specific needs.